omeka/omeka-s-enduser/docs/modules/mapping.md

 Each item will display as one or more markers or shapes on the map.
 Features that are close together may display as a cluster circle, with a number indicating how many items share that location.
 As you zoom in, these clusters will break open.
 Depending on the size of a shape, shapes may not cluster except at very low zoom levels, or at all.
 Clicking on a marker will display the label for that marker.

 Item set pages, if you [add the Mapping resource block to a region](../sites/site_theme.md#select-regions-and-blocks), will display a map with all the features for all the items in that set.
-Item sets themselves cannot be geolocated.
-This map resource block has no settings but can be modified with the [site-wide settings](#site-wide-settings).
+This resource block has no settings but can be modified with the [site-wide settings](#site-wide-settings).

-If you have not added a label or image for the marker, it will simply say "Item: [Title]."
+If you have not added a label or image for the markers, they will simply say "Item: [Title]."

 !!! note
 	Note that map features should display the appropriate language metadata based on the site's locale setting: for example, if a site is set to "French" in the locale, and the item has a French-tagged title (`fr`), that title should display rather than a title with another language tag or no tag at all.
 If you are experiencing problems loading the right language in multilingual projects, check your site settings and the language tags on the items' metadata fields.